-Call it Murphy’s Law, or maybe just a little misfortune, but we sometimes see heat pump troubles in Southern California during the winter time, when they’re necessary to keep you comfortable.
+Call it Murphy’s Law, or maybe just a little misfortune, but we sometimes see heat pump troubles in Southern California during the winter time, when you most depend on your heating system to keep you comfortable.
 While you know the team at Econo Air will always be there ASAP when you ask for us for a heat pump repair, there are some things you can do to confirm that a repair is important and save yourself some money if it’s not.
 We’ve compiled this checklist of things to try before you give us a call.

 It may sound silly, but make sure everything is turned “on”.
 We’ve been to more than a few calls only to realize the thermostat or the heat pump itself is switched off.